Kirill888/jhub-nginx/README.md

 ## Dependencies

-1. Nginx (needs to be installed an running)
+1. Nginx (needs to be installed and running)
 2. Certbot